-"an annual report, for each completed authorised transaction, on compliance by the authorised network operator with its obligations under its electricity price quarantee".
+"an annual report, for each completed authorised transaction, on compliance by the authorised network operator with its obligations under its electricity price guarantee".

-The Treasurer requested this report in relation to the compliance of Endeavour Energy with its obligations for the 2016-17 financial year.
-Specifically, this report covers Endeavour Energy's compliance between transaction completion on 14 June 2017 and 30 June 2017.
+The Treasurer requested this report in relation to the compliance of Endeavour Energy with its obligations for the 2017-18 financial year.